pedrohnv/AbstractHybridPetriNetSimulator/README.md

 - a wiki;

-- make default support for colored nets (i.e., markings as vectors)?
+- make default support for colored nets (e.g. markings as vectors).